sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/4LU_shopware_plans_license.md

 For more details on these plans, refer to the [document](https://www.shopware.com/en/pricing/)

-On going through the plan propositon, TechnoWorld has opts for Shopware Rise plan.
-While this discussion is going on, lets understand TechnoWorld's requirement on what distribution model are they looking for.
-To know what these distribution models are, refer to the next learning unit.
+While the management team decides on which plans to choose, lets understand TekUniverse's requirement on what distribution model are they looking for.
+To know what these distribution models are, refer to the next unit.